-When preparing food in a microwave, always use cookware which is heat-resistant and suitable for microwave use.
-Observe the notes on cookware suitable for microwaves. $\rightarrow$ "Microwave" on page 17
+When preparing food in a microwave, always use heatresistant cookware that is suitable for microwave use.
+Observe the notes on cookware suitable for microwaves. → "Microwave" on page 18

-If you place your cookware onto the wire rack, slide the wire rack in with the imprint "Microwave" facing the appliance door and the outer rail facing downwards.
+When you place your cookware onto the wire rack, slide the wire rack in with the embossed "microwave" facing the appliance door, and the curved lip pointing downwards.